 You might have a checklist that needs to get done for certain emails. e.g. You could add the “Process Quotation” checklist when an email comes in from a customer requesting a quote.

 To ensure that your team are responding timeously to email requests, automatically add a due date for new incoming emails.

-Use custom fields in your Butler Automations
+Use custom fields in your Trello Automations

-Send email with Butler Automations
+Send email with Trello Automations

 These are just a few ideas - there are thousands of possible automations.

 To create, edit and access your Trello Automation rules, click on Automation from the toolbar at the top of your board.

 A new window will open where you can add/edit your triggers and actions.